Danny Burawa: New York Yankees

-After the 2014 season, the Yankees added Burawa to their 40-man roster.
+After the 2014 season, the Yankees added Burawa to their 40-man roster, in order to protect him from the Rule 5 draft.
 Burawa began the 2015 season with Scranton/Wilkes-Barre.
-After pitching to a 1.75 ERA in 26 appearances, the Yankees promoted him to the major leagues on June 21.
+After pitching to a 1.75 ERA in 26 appearances, the Yankees promoted him to the major leagues for the first time on June 21.
 He made his major league debut that night, allowing four runs on three hits in 2/3 of an inning, and was optioned to the minor leagues after the game.
-Burawa was designated for assignment on August 5.
-For the season, with Scranton/Wilkes-Barre he was 1–3 with 1 save and a 2.55 ERA in 32 games, and in 3 starts with Trenton he had a 3.27 ERA.
+Burawa was designated for assignment by the Yankees on August 5.
+For the season, with Scranton/Wilkes-Barre he was 1–3 with one save and a 2.55 ERA in 32 games, and in three starts with Trenton he had a 3.27 ERA.

 Atlanta Braves

 On August 14, 2015, the Atlanta Braves claimed Burawa off of waivers, They assigned him to the Gwinnett Braves of the International League, where in 4 relief appearances he had a 2.08 ERA.
 He was called up by the Braves on September 1, when rosters expanded.
 He appeared in 12 games in relief for Atlanta, and had a 3.65 ERA.

-In 2016, he pitched for the Mississippi Braves of the AA Southern League, and was 2–0 with a 6.75 ERA in 9 relief appearances.
-Pitching for Gwinnett, he was 1–0 with 1 save and a 5.14 ERA in 7 relief appearances.
-He was released on June 3, 2016.
+In 2016, Burawa pitched for the Mississippi Braves of the Double-A Southern League, and was 2–0 with a 6.75 ERA in 9 relief appearances.
+Pitching for Gwinnett, he was 1–0 with one save and a 5.14 ERA in 7 relief appearances.
+Burawa was released by the Braves organization on June 3, 2016.

 Long Island Ducks

 On July 15, 2016, Burawa signed with the Long Island Ducks of the Atlantic League of Professional Baseball, an independent baseball league.
-In 2016, he was 0–1 with a 5.09 ERA in 22 relief appearances.
+In 22 relief appearances for the Ducks, Burawa registered an 0-1 record and 5.09 ERA with 17 strikeouts across 17 2/3 innings pitched.

 Bridgeport Bluefish

 On April 6, 2017, he signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
-In 2017, he was 2–2 with a 7.78 ERA in 22 relief appearances.
-He was released on June 26, 2017.
+In 22 outings for Bridgeport, Burawa posted a 2-2 record and 7.78 ERA with 24 strikeouts over 19 2/3 innings of work.
+He was released by the Bluefish on June 26.